 The system of ordinary courts is made up of District, Regional, High courts and the Supreme Court (Art.
 91 (1) CCR).
-The system of general (civil and criminal) judiciary is supplemented by administrative and constitutional judiciary.
+The system of the general (civil and criminal) judiciary is supplemented by administrative and constitutional judiciary.

 The Constitutional Court has the authority to protect constitutionality (Art.
 83 CCR).

-The basic regulation of the judicial power in the Czech Republic is provided by law no. 6/2002 Coll., Courts, Judges, Lay-judges and the State Administration of Courts Act (the Judges Act 2002)], available in Czech.
+The basic regulation of the judicial power in the Czech Republic is provided by law no. 6/2002 Coll., Courts, Judges, Lay-judges and the State Administration of Courts Act (the Judges Act 2002), available in Czech.

 The judicial system in the Czech Republic is recognised as a professional career judiciary.
 There is no trial by jury.
 There is, however, the laic participation in the administration of justice in the form of laypersons sitting as judges in chambers, hearing cases at first instance.
 Laypersons are elected by municipal assemblies (§ 64 and f.
 Judges Act 2002).
 Two lay judges sit with a professional judge, hearing non-specialised cases at first instance.
-Appellate and Supreme courts’ chambers are composed of professional judges only.
+Appellate and Supreme courts’ chambers are only composed of professional judges.

 The judges are appointed by the President of the Republic.
 They must be at least 30 years of age at the time of the appointment, must have completed an M.A. in law and a three year period of specialised training within the courts (Art.
 60 (1) Judges Act 2002).
-Judges are appointed for life and can be only removed following disciplinary proceedings conducted by a special judicial ethics panel (cf. law no. 7/2002 Coll., on Disciplinary Proceedings Concerning Judges and Prosecutors).
+Judges are appointed for life and can only be removed following disciplinary proceedings conducted by a special judicial disciplinary panel (cf. law no. 7/2002 Coll., on Disciplinary Proceedings Concerning Judges and Prosecutors).

 There is a limited self-administration of the courts, mostly at the supreme level.
-The state administration of courts has repeatedly been criticised on the international as well as domestic forum (cf. e.g. the decision of the Constitutional Court of 18 th June 2002, case no. Pl.ÚS 7/02, English translation).
+The state administration of courts has repeatedly been criticised on the international as well as domestic forum (cf. e.g. the decision of the Constitutional Court of 18th June 2002, case no. Pl.ÚS 7/02, English translation).
 The state administration of the courts is exercised by the Ministry of Justice and involves such crucial elements as the courts’ budgeting or the appointment of presidents and vice-presidents of the courts (cf. part III of the Judges Act 2002).